How to Prepare for Kids When You Have Student Loan DebtMay 27, 2021

 You can use the money in an FSA or HSA to pay for prenatal care, delivery costs, baby supplies, doctor’s visits, lab work and other qualified expenses.

 FSAs are only offered by some employers.
 If your company provides access to an FSA, they may contribute to it as an employee benefit.
 If you decide to add your own money, it will be taken directly out of your paycheck.
-The annual FSA limit is $5,250.
+The annual FSA contribution limit is $2,850.

 Funds in an FSA need to be used that year, or they will disappear.
 That’s why it’s often best to underestimate your medical costs, so you don’t waste any money.